 The Organization set their sights on creating entirely fresh, next-generation meeting experiences at their global headquarters.
 These room experiences and capabilities would then serve as templates that could scale across other corporate sites and health clinics.

 WWT which had previously worked with the Organization to improve the patient experience by expanding and improving public Wi-Fi across more than 2,900 patient clinics and nine business offices in North America.
 Now they turned to WWT to enhance quality of care by focusing on employee experience.
 WWT worked from building a strategic roadmap through execution to realize their goal of empowering their workforce with next-generation collaboration capabilities.

-WWT implemented a completely enhanced meeting experience for the Organization’s 155 rooms at its global headquarters.
-Solutions were built for huddle spaces, small meeting rooms, medium conference rooms, large conference and rooms and large training centers.
+WWT implemented a completely enhanced meeting experience for the Organization's 155 rooms at its global headquarters.
+Solutions were built for huddle spaces, small meeting rooms, medium conference rooms, large conference rooms and large training centers.

 The engagement began by WWT collaboration consultants leading an Envisioning Ideation Session to define the Organization's next-generation collaboration experience.
 Stakeholders identified that they needed collaboration solutions that satisfied more than a laundry list of technical requirements but also considered social, behavioral and perceptual elements.

 The group defined a collective set of desired user behaviors and experiences across personas — teammate, guest teammate and visitor — that the Organization wanted to encourage and support with their next-generation meeting rooms.
 They then used these desired behaviors to identify functional characteristics that could be translated into technological requirements for their new collaboration platform.

 To meet the strategic goals, rooms needed to: